 Attributes: AMST Struct & Instit Elective, Appropriate for First-Year, Social Sciences, US Diversity 226 Race, Class, and Gender Explores the personal, intergroup, and institutional dimensions of race, class and gender as simultaneous and interactive systems of meaning and experience.
 Examines theories of the economic, social and psychological dynamics of oppression; the social construction and reconstruction of identity; and the nature of racism, classism, and sexism.
 Social change strategies for eliminating oppression are also explored.
-Attributes: Appropriate for First-Year, Social Sciences 228 Sociology of Sexualities This course explores the social origins of sexual behaviors, identities, and desires.
+Attributes: Appropriate for First-Year, Social Sciences 227 Political Economy of Gender Political Economy of Gender adopts a gender-aware perspective to examine how people secure their livelihoods through labor market and nonmarket work.
+The course examines the nature of labor market inequalities by gender, race, ethnicity and other social categories, how they are integrated with non-market activities, their wellbeing effects, their role in the macroeconomy, and the impact of macroeconomic policies on these work inequalities.
+These questions are examined from the perspective of feminist economics that has emerged since the early 1990s as a heterodox economics discourse, critical of both mainstream and gender-blind heterodox economics.
+While we will pay special attention to the US economy, our starting point is that there is one world economy with connections between the global South and the North, in spite of the structural differences between (and within) these regions.
+For ECON 230: ECON 111 (ECON 112 recommended); For SOCI 227: SOCI 110 or ECON 111; For WGSS 202: none (ECON 111 recommended) Attributes: AMST Representation Elective, AMST Struct & Instit Elective, ENST Discip Spec (ESDS), INST Sustain & Global Environ, INST World Economy & Developmt, LAWP Policy Elective, Social Sciences, Sustainability Connections, US Diversity, WGSS Intersect/Instit/Power, Writing in the Discipline 228 Sociology of Sexualities This course explores the social origins of sexual behaviors, identities, and desires.
 We will investigate how sexuality intersects with other social hierarchies including race, gender, and class.
 Our current frameworks for understanding sexuality and sexual identity are the product of social, political, and economic forces, and reflect the common sense of a particular historical moment.
 We will consider a wide range of theoretical and methodological approaches to the study of sexuality and explore more closely how these perspectives inform the analysis of contemporary sexual issues.
 Offered every two years.

 Attributes: NRSC Non-Div 3 Elective, Social Sciences 230 Selected Topics in Sociology Courses which examine special topics in sociology and will include on a regular basis, Labor History, Comparative Race & Ethnicity, and Conflict Resolution.
 Attributes: Appropriate for First-Year, Social Sciences 233 Asian American Communities This class is designed to move from theoretical understandings of "race," and racial identity as it operates in our everyday lives to larger, structural determinants of race with special attention to the unique position of Asian Americans in U.S. race relations.
 This course focuses on social relations, political identities and activism, immigration and labor experiences to explore the ways Asian Americans have contributed to our larger histories as Americans.
 Broken down into three sections, this class analyzes the position of Asian Americans in the following interconnected contexts: (a) Asian Americans in relation to dominant society, (b) Asian Americans in relation to other communities of color, and (c) pan-Asian relations.
+Offered every year.